-3.1.1 Clauses 1 and 2 contain definitions and deal with the application of the proposed legislation, determining that an expropriating authority may not expropriate property arbitrarily or for a purpose other than a public purpose or in the public interest.
-The expropriating authority is obliged to enter into negotiations with the owner of property required for such purposes and attempt to reach an agreement on the acquisition of the property before resorting to expropriation, except in circumstances where the right to use property temporarily is taken on an urgent basis (clause 22).
-An expropriating authority may not expropriate the property of a state-owned corporation or state-owned entity without the concurrence of the executive authority responsible for that corporation or entity.
+Clauses 1 and 2 contain definitions and deal with the application of the proposed legislation, determining that an expropriating authority may not expropriate property arbitrarily or for a purpose other than a public purpose or in the public interest.
+The expropriating authority is obliged to enter into negotiations with the owner of property required for such purposes and attempt to reach an agreement on the acquisition of the property before resorting to expropriation, except in circumstances where the right to use property temporarily is taken on an urgent basis (clause 20).
 The Bill proposes that no property may be expropriated unless the prescribed procedures have been followed.